AfterThreeYears/blog/docs/React中的reconcile流程.md

   nextProps,
   renderExpirationTime: ExpirationTime,
 ) {
-  // Push context providers early to prevent context stack mismatches.
-  // During mounting we don't know the child context yet as the instance doesn't exist.
-  // We will invalidate the child context in finishClassComponent() right after rendering. let hasContext;
-  if (isLegacyContextProvider(Component)) {
-    hasContext = true;
-    pushLegacyContextProvider(workInProgress);
-  } else {
-    hasContext = false;
-  }
-  prepareToReadContext(workInProgress, renderExpirationTime);

   const instance = workInProgress.stateNode;
   let shouldUpdate;
   if (instance === null) {
     if (current !== null) {
-      // A class component without an instance only mounts if it suspended
-      // inside a non-concurrent tree, in an inconsistent state.
-We want to
-      // treat it like a new mount, even though an empty version of it already
-      // committed.
-Disconnect the alternate pointers.
       current.alternate = null;
       workInProgress.alternate = null;
-      // Since this is conceptually a new fiber, schedule a Placement effect workInProgress.effectTag |= Placement;
+      workInProgress.effectTag |= Placement;
     }
-    // In the initial pass we might need to construct the instance. constructClassInstance(workInProgress, Component, nextProps);
+    constructClassInstance(workInProgress, Component, nextProps);
     mountClassInstance(
       workInProgress,